 The animals are regarded as a scientific marvel; inbreeding throughout history is well known to lead to extinction because of the small gene pool that the animals share.
-DNA samples from the cattle show that the cattle are all genetically identical; however the Chillingham Wild Cattle have managed to survive in spite of this, and the herd continues to grow.
+Studies with the most modern DNA technology show that the cattle have a uniquely high degree of genetic uniformity.
+However, there is still a small amount of genetic variability between individuals.
+We don’t yet know if this is the result of chance or if it is in some way related to the survival of this unique population; however the Chillingham Wild Cattle have managed to survive in spite of this, and the herd continues to grow.

 The beasts are also completely untamed and remain untouched since the medieval ages, so their behaviour is entirely natural and can give us insight into the behaviour of extinct ancestral wild cattle.
 The cattle breed throughout the year, and the bulls adopt ‘home territories’, plots of the land which they assume as theirs.
 They share this territory, but do not tend to defend it if other cattle graze in it.

 Since 1860, records have been kept on the breeding behaviour and numbers of the Chillingham Cattle.
 The sixth Earl of Tankerville started observing them more closely following the encouragement of Charles Darwin.

 Since then it has been observed that the number of calves born in winter has increased year by year.
 These calves were conceived 9 months previously, in spring, and it is evident that warmer springs and an earlier start to the grass growing season are bringing the cattle back into breeding condition earlier